-Jaclyn Smith, 75, Is Breathtaking In A Sheer Floral Shirt & Tight Jeans
+Jaclyn Smith, 75, Is Breathtaking In A Semi-Sheer Floral Shirt & Tight Jeans

 “Elegant, a natural beauty, you must have tapped into the fountain of youth!” claimed a third Instagram user.

 “Thank you for all you do!
 You are just as beautiful inside as you are out.
-I was a big Charlie’s Angels fan growing up,” remarked a fourth fan.
+I was a big Charlie’s Angels fan growing up,” remarked a fourth admirer.